 Overview

-In this section, you’ll learn how to provision an AWS Graviton2 Arm64 EC2 instance on Amazon Web Services (AWS) using the m6g.xlarge instance type (2 vCPUs, 8 GB memory) in the AWS Management Console.
+In this section, you will learn how to set up an AWS Graviton Arm64 EC2 instance on Amazon Web Services (AWS) using the m6g.large instance type in the AWS Management Console.

 Note